Louisville Bankruptcy Attorney

 You Don’t Have to Lose Property

-If you have $75,000 too much equity in your home, then a Chapter 13 needs to repay $75,000 if you want to keep a home.
+If you have $75,000 too much equity in your home, Chapter 13 needs to repay $75,000 if you want to keep a home.
 You are only at risk of losing property when you have substantially excess equity in Chapter 7.
 A Chapter 7 trustee may force you to remain in Chapter 7 and force a sale.
-You are not required to stay in Chapter 13 if the case becomes a problem.
+You are not required to stay in Chapter 13 if the case becomes problematic.
 Chapter 13 is always the safe option if you believe you may have too much equity.
 A Chapter 7 trustee is paid a percentage of what is repaid to secured and unsecured creditors.
 A Chapter 7 Trustee has selfish reasons for keeping you in the case and selling your property if there have been fraudulent transfers or if there is too much equity.

 The Totality of the Circumstances Test in Chapter 7